ranvir-rana/udacity_data_scientist/Project 1 - Writing a Data Scientist Blog Post/readme.md

 ### Project Motivation

-As per Udacity Data Scientist Nanodegree project Term 2 project to write a Data science blogpost using CRISP-DM.
-I was intriguted to analyze and find business related questions about airbnb listings for Amsterdam city.
-This interest stem from being a frequent user of airbnb and a curious traveler that is  interested in knowning the trends in prices and what can affect.
+Writing a data science blog post using CRISP-DM is required as part of the Udacity Data Scientist Nanodegree project for Term 2.
+I was interested in researching and analyzing business-related inquiries concerningBoston and Seattle Airbnb rentals.
+This fascination is a result of my regular use of AirBnB and my general curiosity about how pricing are changing and what factors may be at play.

-This can can be modified to analyze other data sets other than amsterdam data.
+This can can be modified to analyze other data sets other than Boston and Seattle data.

 for more information refer to the medium blogpost for this project: https://medium.com/@ranvir_rana/in-depth-analysis-of-airbnb-data-from-boston-and-seattle-4489180ff612.

 ### summary of the project

-In this notebook I wanted to analyze the Amsterdam airbnb listings.
-I used descriptive statistics and Kmean clustering to answer the following questions:
+In this notebook I wanted to analyze the Boston and Seattle airbnb listings.
+I used descriptive statistics and  Gradient Boosting Regressor to answer the following questions:

-1) Is it more expansive to book a listing during the high seasons?

-I compared the price of a listing to the availability of listing to produce the supply demand curve which shows the inverse relation between the availability of listings and the average listings price.

-2)Most expansive month to visit Amsterdam?

-The peak in prices occur in the period between May and June and the cheapest period is between april and feb.

-3) Most expansive and least expansive Neighbourhood in Amsterdam?
-- The Most Expansive neighbourhood is Centrum-Oost followed by Centrum-West which is reasonable since it is the city center of amsterdam city while the cheapest listings are in Bijlmer-Centrum and Bijlmer-Oost which is part of Amsterdam-Southeast part.

-- The prices in the center is around double the prices in the southeast and westernmost neighbourhoods of Amsterdam.
+Q.1 When is the best time to visit Boston and Seattle?

-4) What are the attributes associated with the price of a listing?
+Q.2 What factors are most important for determining the cost of an Airbnb rental?

-    - Property type

-    - Neighbourhood

-    - Reviews in terms of review count and the recency of the reviews

-    - Room Type
+Q.3 What are the most desired facilities when consumers search for rental properties?

 ### File Descriptions

 - Data: folder containing the airbnb data required for the analysis(this folder and associated folders needed to be created as per Data instructions).

-- Amsterdam_Airbnb_Data_Analysis.ipnyb:a notebook containing the analysis for the data.
+- In_depth_Analysis_of_Airbnb_Data_from_Boston_and_Seattle.ipnyb:a notebook containing the analysis for the data.

 ### Run